BrainObjects/BrainObjectDocs/README.md

      - to support deployment
  - EOF had …
    - EditingContext
-     - for collecting uncommited modifications
+     - for collecting uncommitted modifications
      - for providing undo-and-redo features
-     - to synchronize changes with other contexts to present a consistent view (to the user)
+     - to synchronise changes with other contexts to present a consistent view (to the user)
      - for caching data from a remote source
      - to understand which storage is responsible for which data
        - so you can "commit" into multiple backends at the same time